BharathKoneti/opius_outreach_agent/founder_outreach/linkedin_founder_outreach_prompt.md

    - Check company size and funding stage
    - Look for product descriptions or customer testimonials
 5. **FUNDING VERIFICATION (MANDATORY)**:
-   - **Target Only**: Bootstrapped founders OR Seed-funded companies with verified external funding
+   - **Target Only**: Companies with verified external funding (Seed, Series A, or later)
-   - **Bootstrapped Verification**: Look for mentions of "bootstrapped", "self-funded", "profitable", revenue milestones
-   - **Seed Funding Verification**: Must have verifiable external funding from recognized sources:
+   - **Funding Verification Requirements**: Must have verifiable external funding from recognized sources:
      - Check for investor names in LinkedIn posts/about section
      - Look for funding announcements in their activity feed
      - Search for company name + "funding" or "seed round" in recent posts
-     - Verify investor names are real VCs/angels (not friends/family claims)
+     - Verify investor names are real VCs/angels with established portfolios
-     - Look for third-party validation (TechCrunch, press releases, etc.)
+     - Look for third-party validation (TechCrunch, Crunchbase, press releases, etc.)
+     - Cross-reference with external funding databases (Crunchbase, PitchBook, etc.)
-   - **DISQUALIFY**: Companies claiming funding without verification or pre-revenue/pre-product startups
+   - **DISQUALIFY**: Bootstrapped companies, companies claiming funding without verification, or pre-revenue/pre-product startups
 6. **Activity Level**:
    - Check recent posts (last 3 months)
    - Look for product updates, hiring posts, or industry commentary